mjafory/T0DoList/readme.md

 ### Random Quote Display

 - The application fetches a random quote from a JSON file (`data.json`) using the Fetch API.
-- The quote is displayed on the webpage and updates every hour.
+- The quote is displayed on the webpage and updates every 5 mini.

+### Weather forecast

+- Fetches a day weather forecast using the [Open Meteo API](https://open-meteo.com/).
+- The Open-Meteo APIs are free for non-commercial usage.
+Please be mindful that user daily requests remain below 10,000.
+In addition, Open-Meteo has the right to restrict programs and IP addresses that abuse our service.

 ### User Interaction